 Mayo Clinic's approach

-At Mayo Clinic, specialists draw upon their expertise and vast experience in dental implant surgery to help provide exactly the treatment and care that you need.
+At Mayo Clinic, specialists draw on their expertise and vast experience in dental implant surgery to help provide exactly the treatment and care that you need.

 - Experience.
 Each year, Mayo Clinic's highly skilled experts replace missing teeth with dental implants in hundreds of people.

 - Teamwork.
 A multispecialty treatment team works together to provide a customized solution for you.
-The team may include dentists who design and fit artificial teeth (prosthodontists); dentists specializing in treating structures that support the teeth, such as gums and bones (periodontists); specialists in ear, nose and throat (ENT); or mouth, jaw and face (oral and maxillofacial) surgeons.
+The team may include dentists who design and fit artificial teeth (prosthodontists); dentists specializing in treating structures that support the teeth, such as gums and bones (periodontists); ear, nose and throat (ENT) specialists; and mouth, jaw and face (oral and maxillofacial) surgeons.

-- Research.
+- Latest research.
 Mayo Clinic doctors track the results of all dental implant surgeries to help assess the reliability of dental implants and the effectiveness of various procedures.

 Locations, travel and lodging